 What data does Google collect from Apple devices?

 Google likely collects a similar level of data in its apps as Facebook does.
 However, we are not sure about which data as Google has sneakily not updated their apps since the change became mandatory by Apple.
+They are expected to do so shortly.

 The changes will impact how apps and website conversion events can be tracked for those using an iOS14 updated device.
 The web conversion event change is likely to impact advertisers the most.
 It is unknown if other operating systems like Android will follow in Apple’s footsteps.